wcgordon1/lamplighter/manuscript/publish/ch3_Harbor_Suds.md

 "Environmental awakening?"

 "When a place becomes aware of itself.
-Usually harmless—a building that runs warm or cool in certain rooms, elevators that seem to anticipate which floors people want, lights that burn brighter when people are upset or afraid."
+Usually harmless; a building that runs warm or cool in certain rooms, elevators that seem to anticipate which floors people want, lights that burn brighter when people are upset or afraid."
 Ms. Kestrel packed the compass away and selected a specific piece of chalk from her collection.
 "But sometimes the awareness becomes... hungry.
 It wants to interact more directly with the world around it."

 "What can I do?"
 Ivy asked.

 "Watch and learn.
-But first—" Ms. Kestrel handed her the salt tin.
+But first," Ms. Kestrel handed her the salt tin.
 "Do you remember what I told you about order of operations?"

 Ivy thought back to their conversation in the library, trying to recall the specific words Ms. Kestrel had used.
 "You said some things needed attention from people who understood what they were really hearing.
 But you didn't mention any specific order."